krother/python_testing_tutorial/instructions_for_trainers/lesson_plan.md

 ## Lesson plan for a 45' tutorial

+### Target audience
+Intended for programmers who have already written programs on their own but would like to learn about automated software testing.

 | module | topic | time |
 |--------|-------|------|
 | warm-up | Hello | 1' |